isomerpages/agd-corp/_about-us/What We Do.md

 <p>The Treasury Directorate supports MOF in the effective management of the
 Government's balance sheet, ensuring that assets and liabilities are holistically and efficiently managed.
-The directorate also supports the Accountant-General in his Constitutional duty to safeguard reserves.</p>
+The directorate also supports the Accountant-General in her Constitutional duty to safeguard reserves.</p>
 <p></p>
 <p>The Technical Directorate is involved in setting accounting standards,
 policies and practices for compliance by Statutory Boards.</p>